-If you’re looking for a place where you can discover beautiful scenery, have great photo opportunities, eat good meals and do all of this on a reasonable budget then Canada could be the place for you.
+If you’re looking for a place where you can discover beautiful scenery, have great photo opportunities, eat good meals, and do all of this on a reasonable budget, then Canada could be the place for you.
 With outstanding natural beauty Canada has been a popular tourist destination for years.
 Very warm summers and beautiful snowy winters mean you can experience different types of holidays depending on when you travel.
-Companies like offer good options such as Thomas Cook all inclusive holidays throughout the year, making a trip to Canada the perfect break to see something and unwind.

 Accommodation – Canada has a wide array of accommodation options for your holiday, ranging from campsites and log cabins to hotels and large resorts.
 All inclusive board is a great way to ensure your meals are included and all you have to worry about is what to go and see.
 It’s also a cheaper way of holidaying as you frequently save money in the long run.